MicrosoftDocs/dynamics365smb-docs/business-central/bi-examples-custom-financial-reports.md

 Continue to add balance sheet sections as shown in the following table.
 You can incorporate your own account groupings to create or replicate your company’s method of displaying accounts.

-The last line of this report is a check figure that the report complies with the accounting equation where Assets = Liabilities + Equity.
-The result of this check figure should always be zero.
+The last line of this report is a check figure that the report complies with the accounting equation where Assets=Liabilities+Equity.
+The result of this check figure should be zero.
 If it isn't zero, it's a good indication that there's a problem:

 * Some accounts aren't included in the report.
 * Accounts might be included more than once.